 The activity of composing programs is called "programming".
 In the preceding section we have introduced programs as algorithms intended to control the behaviour of machines and by virtue of the actual existence of such machines, programming is a very practical activity.
-It is one of the youngest branches of applied mathematics (in the broad sense of the word, i.e. not confined to mathematical physics or numerical analysis), it is as important as the applications in question, it is practical in the sense that it is the programmer's intention that a machine will actually display the behaviour as prescribed by the algorithm.
-For that reason a conscious programmer should respect the limitations of the (finite) machine.
-Alternative programs causing a machine to establish the same net result and therefore in that respect equivalent, may differ greatly in what is usually called "efficiency", in the demands they make upon the machine's resources.
-For many years, efficiency has been used as the sole yard-stick along which to compare the relative quality of alternative programs for the same task.
-In the mean time programming has turned out to be so difficult, that other quality aspects have gained relative importance, such as the ease with which we can understand a program, can convince ourselves of its correctness or can modify it, etc. Yet, efficiency concerns cannot be ignored and in order to give the reader some feeling for the nature of the limitations he should respect, we shall give in this section an overall view of computing machines and the way in which the execute programs.
+It is one of the youngest branches of applied mathematics (in the broad sense of the word. i.e. not confined to mathematical physics or numerical analysis), it is as important as the applications in question, it is practical in the sense that it is the programmer's intention that a machine will actually display the behaviour as prescribed by the algorithm.
+For that reason a conscious programmer should respect the limitations of the (finite) machines.
+Alternative programs causing a machine to establish the same net result and therefore in that respect equivalent, may differ greatly in what is usually called "efficiency", i.e. in the demands they make upon the machine's resources. for many years, efficiency has been used as the sole yard-stick along which to compare the relative quality of alternative programs for the same task.
+In the meantime, programming has turned out to be so difficult, that other quality aspects have gained relative importance, such as the ease with which we can understand a program, can convince ourselves of its correctness or can modify it, etc. Yet, efficiency concerns cannot be ignored and in order to give the reader some feeling for the nature of the limitations he should respect, we shall give in this section an overall view of computing machines and the way in which they execute programs.

 In this little monograph we shall confine our attention to sequential algorithms, i.e. algorithms describing what actions should happen in succession, one after the other.
 Such algorithms have a property for which they have been blamed (and not entirely without justification), viz. that they are often "overspecific" as regards the order in which things have to happen.
-If two actions, say "A" and "B" have to be dome both, a purely sequential algorithm will prescribe either "A; 8" or "B; A"
+If two actions, say "A" and "B" have both to be done, a purely sequential algorithm will prescribe either "A; B" or "B; A"

-viz. action A in time followed by action B or the other way round.
-It will not empress that the order is immaterial and possibly more serious, it will not express that the two actions are so "non+interfering" with each other that they may take place concurrently, or -to use the jargon- may be done in parallel.
+viz. action A followed in time by action B or the other way round.
+It will not express that the order is immaterial and, what is possibly more important, it will not express that the two actions are so "non-interfering" with eachother that they may take place concurrently, or -to use the jargon- may be done in parallel.

-For various reasons I decided to restrict my attention to purely sequential programs.
+For various reasons I have decided to restrict my attention to purely sequential programs.
 The most obvious reason is to be found in the structure of the machines that are currently available or can be expected to become available in the next years.
 One or two decades ago, machines used to be purely sequential.
-In the mean time we have got equipment allowing for a limited amount of parallelism (dual processor machines, independent communication channels etc.) but such pieces of equipment are at best an aggregate of a small number of individual sequential components.
-In such machines the potential patallelism of activities is exploited by standard control programs (so-called "operating systems"), while the individual user still works in a strictly sevential environment.
+In the meantime we have got equipment allowing for a limited amount of parallelism (dual processor machines, independent communication - channels etc.), but such pieces of equipment are at best an aggregate of a small number of individual sequential components.
+In such machines the potential parallelism of activities is exploited by standard control programs (so-called "operating systems"), while the individual user still works in a strictly sequential environment.
 And it is to the individual user that this little monograph addresses itself.